 My experience in the former Soviet Union is that the government had strong restrictions on hunting and many game wardens.
 The wardens could be said to have a kind of property right in that they could control access and many, if not most, were easily bribed.
 Did they have an incentive to maintain wild populations?
 No, because their property rights were of very limited and uncertain duration, could not be passed on or sold, and they could not be easily fired.

-1. Regarding downstream pollution: The riparian landowners on a river have a right to clean water.
+Regarding downstream pollution: The riparian landowners on a river have a right to clean water.
 The landowners on the Wisconsin River could have sued if that right was violated.
 However, in the nineteenth century standards were not as high as they are now.
 After a certain point, the water would have diluted the effluent enough to make it of little or no concern to the landowner.
 Similarly, owners of the Anaconda, Montana, smelter warded off lawsuits by building the tallest smokestack in the world (at the time).
-We wouldn’t except that now but it seems to have worked then.
+We wouldn’t accept that now but it seems to have worked then.